Between Two Worlds (1944 film): Plot

 During World War II, a diverse group of people in war-ravaged London book passage for the United States, but Austrian pianist-turned-soldier in the Résistance Henry Bergner (Paul Henreid) is unable to join them, for want of an exit permit.
 Searching the streets for him during a German air raid, his wife Ann (Eleanor Parker) witnesses a bomb obliterate a car full of passengers on their way to the docks.
 She returns to their apartment to find that Henry has turned on the gas to commit suicide.
 Despite his opposition, she joins him.

-Suddenly, the pair find themselves on board a fog-shrouded cruise ship.
+Suddenly, the pair find themselves on board a fog-shrouded ocean liner.
 Ann recognizes the other passengers as those killed in the bombing.
 The steward, Scrubby (Edmund Gwenn), asks them not to tell the others they are dead; it is better that they come to the realization themselves.

 At first, the couple is delighted to be together eternally, but they find their situation unbearable as they become acquainted with the others.
 Timid Anglican priest Reverend William Duke (Dennis King) yearns to more actively help others, while American merchant sailor Pete Musick (George Tobias) looks forward to seeing his infant child for the first time.
 A kind-hearted older woman, Mrs. Midget (Sara Allgood), tells Thomas Prior (John Garfield), a newspaperman, that she would be content with a little place of her own.

 Prior is the first to learn the truth when he eavesdrops on Henry and Ann, and, spurned by his wealth-seeking actress companion, Maxine Russell (Faye Emerson), in favor of unscrupulous war profiteer Mr. Lingley (George Coulouris), reveals all to the other passengers.

 Scrubby reveals that they are to be judged by the Examiner.
 When the Examiner arrives, he is revealed to be the deceased Reverend Tim Thompson (Sydney Greenstreet), someone Duke knew well in life.
 Duke is given another opportunity in Heaven, as an Examiner-in-training.
 One by one, the other passengers are judged and sent ashore to their fates.